 Aftercare

-Families who select private cremation will be contacted once their pet’s ashes are ready to be returned.
+If cremation services are selected, I will gently prepare your pet for respectful transfer to the crematory.
+Families who choose private cremation will be contacted once their pet’s ashes are ready to be returned.

 An elderly woman with gray hair, wearing a gray knit hat and brown jacket, sitting on a couch and relaxing with her eyes closed.
 A ginger and white cat is curled up next to her, sleeping peacefully on her lap.
 Sunlight is shining through a window in the background.